First Presbyterian Church

 By 1840, the membership had increased to sixty-nine, and a few years later, Negro slaves were admitted as members.
-At this time observance of the Sacraments was only once a year with meetings beginning on a Thursday evening and continuing through Sunday evening, and with the Ordinance of Baptism being administered on a week day while Communion took place on Sunday afternoon.
+At this time observance of the Sacraments was only once a year.
+Meetings began on a Thursday evening and continued through Sunday evening, with the Ordinance of Baptism administered on a week day and Communion taking place on Sunday afternoon.
 Services closed with a sermon on Sunday evening at Candle Lighting.

 By 1850, the congregation had its first building, an oblong brick place in which to worship in the pines on Church Street.
 The Reverend Samuel B. Lewers gave the dedication in a service which closed his ministry in Laurens.

 The church, however, was not long without a pastor.
 From 1851 until 1860, the Reverend David Wills served not only as minister but also as a professor for the Laurensville Female College.
 During his tenure, the church’s membership reached one hundred and seventy-six, forty-six of whom were Negro slaves.